math4tots-misc/tt/src/README.md

 2. Fun
   1. It's ok to pay with performance if it adds fun
     Examples:
     * Garbage collection.
-There might be better ways to implement this, but I couldn't really think of one (maybe Rust's way? but that seemed hard to do, to incorporate life-times into the type system).
+There might be better ways to handle this, but I couldn't really think of one (maybe Rust's way? but that seems hard to do, to incorporate life-times into the type system).
-      Manual memory
+      Raw manual memory management can get super painful, and flies in the face of safe/debuggable as well as being tedious.
+      Reference counting or even just letting memory leak in the very worst case might still be better.

 3. Fast
   1. If it can be done fast while preserving the above two philosophies,